powerumc/SimpleAop.Net/README.md

 # SimpleAop

 SimpleAop is library for your Aop or Dynamic Proxy programming.
+I converted it more simply from the [old framework](https://github.com/powerumc/UmcCore/tree/master/Src/Base%20Frameworks/Src/Core/Dynamic/Proxy).

 Here includes following libraries.
 - SimpleAop